-Welcome to the marvelous world of Baltimore screen painting!
+Welcome to the world of window screen painting.

 Anna’s hand-painted custom window screens

-are reminiscent of the old traditional Baltimore painted screens that once adorned thousands of rowhouse windows in the city.
+are reminiscent of the old traditional painted screens that once adorned thousands of Baltimore city rowhouse windows.
 Painted screens offer privacy and a unique personal artistic flare to your home, whether you live in an extravagant estate by the sea, in a Baltimore rowhouse (where the painted screen originated), or in a quaint and cozy country cabin.

-Painted screen art can stylishly decorate your home exterior, wow your neighbors, and make an extraordinary gift for that extra special person.
+Painted screen art will stylishly decorate your home exterior, wow your neighbors, and make an extraordinary gift for that extra special person.

 Marvelous screens by Tom Lipka, photography by Laureen Miles Brunelli http://baltimore.about.com